BaiSoku1/Veroki/Module/readme.md

 | "VisibleSet expects a boolean" | Passed non-boolean to VisibleSet |
 | "UIScaleSet expects a number" | Passed non-number to UIScaleSet |
 | "PositionSet xScale must be a number" | Invalid coordinate type |

-## License
-Free to use and modify.
-Created for the Roblox community.